benasegall/pe-projects/projects/journal.md

 https://peprojects.dev/alpha-5/ben/

 # 11 11
+Redid my responsive layout and its now on my portfolio

+# 11 10
 Case study layout continued, tried to match the theme to my portfolio and will use this theme in future

 # 11 9